Skip to main content

 What is Kisunla?

-Kisunla (donanemab) is a prescription medicine used for the mild dementia stage of Alzheimer’s disease (AD) and mild cognitive impairment (MCI) due to Alzheimer’s disease.
-Kisunla is a plaque-targeting therapy that helps to slow down the decline in memory, thinking, and daily functioning.
-This slows the progression of Alzheimer’s disease so people can continue their daily activities and hobbies and live independently for a longer time.
-Kisunla is given as a once-monthly IV infusion.
+Kisunla is a prescription medicine used for Alzheimer’s disease (AD) in patients with mild cognitive impairment (MCI) or mild dementia.
+Kisunla helps slow down the decline in memory, thinking, and daily functioning, which slows Alzheimer’s disease progression, and people can continue living their lives doing their daily activities and hobbies for a longer time.

 Alzheimer's disease symptoms are thought to be related to clumps of amyloid protein (amyloid plaques) that can occur in the brain.
-Kisunla is an amyloid plaque-targeting therapy that works by helping the body remove amyloid plaques in the brain, which slows the progression of Alzheimer’s disease.
+Kisunla is an anti-amyloid treatment that works by reducing amyloid beta plaques in the brain, which slows the progression of Alzheimer’s disease.
+Kisunla is called an amyloid beta-directed antibody.

 How well does it work?